wombleton/gitlaw-nz/acts/S/Sentencing Act 2002.md

 *   If 1 sentence is imposed following a finding of guilt or verdict of guilty on more than 1 charge, the sentence is lawful if any of those charges would have justified the sentence.

-    Compare: 1961 No 43 [s 340(7)][841]
+    Compare: 1961 No 43 [s 340(7)][842]

-    Section 143A: inserted, on 1 July 2013, by [section 6][842] of the Sentencing Amendment Act (No 2) 2011 (2011 No 93).
+    Section 143A: inserted, on 1 July 2013, by [section 6][843] of the Sentencing Amendment Act (No 2) 2011 (2011 No 93).

 ##### 144 Royal prerogative not affected

 *   Nothing in this Act limits or affects the Royal prerogative of mercy.

-    Compare: 1985 No 120 [s 146][843]
+    Compare: 1985 No 120 [s 146][844]

 ##### 145 Maximum period of detention for administrative tasks

-*   (1) The purpose of this section is to provide for the maximum period for which an offender may be detained in the custody of the court, on any 1 occasion, to allow any administrative tasks to be completed if---
+*   (1) The purpose of this section is to provide for the maximum period for which an offender may be detained in the custody of the court, on any one occasion, to allow any administrative tasks to be completed if---

     *   (a) 2 or more of those tasks apply or relate to the offender; and